 Panda and Penguin on Google Zoo

-On-Page Optimization Tips for Local SEO
+You may also like: On-Page Optimization Tips for Local SEO

-While websites were still recovering from the impact of Panda, Google released another highly anticipated update known as Penguin.
-This update specifically targeted link schemes and keyword stuffing, which were considered aggressive spam tactics.
-Penguin focused on websites with unusual linking patterns, including excessive use of exact-match anchor text aligned with keywords for ranking purposes.
+While websites were still reeling from the effect of Panda, Google unleashed another much-anticipated update that came to be known as Penguin.
+This update targeted particularly link schemes and keyword stuffing, regarded as aggressive spam tactics.

 The Knowledge Graph